Muhammad famously denied that Jesus Christ ever died, instead saying that "it was only made to appear so", and "Allah raised Him up to himself":

 This also pairs with the other already-discussed references to Christ being "smitten" (Exodus 17:6, Isaiah 53:4).

-Jesus Christ died a substitutionary death for sinners on the cross, contrary to the lies of the false prophet Muhammad.
+Jesus Christ died a substitutionary death for sinners on the cross, contrary to the claims of the false prophet Muhammad.
 This is why He came to earth (Hebrews 2:9), and it is what He was prophesied to do, repeatedly, in the Old Testament.